MaximeLionel/csapp/3_6 Control.md

 .L1:
         ret
 ```
-* movsw - Move Signed Word to Long. move and sign-extend a 16-bit word to a 32-bit long value.
+* `movsw` - Move Signed Word to Long.
+Move and sign-extend a 16-bit word to a 32-bit long value.
+* `cltd` - Convert Long to Double.

 * draft: